ohrite/circuit-breakers-2024/presentation.md

 ![bg](assets/seven-dials-gustave-dore.jpg)

 <!--
-The cooperative mass movement, however, is born in class struggle during the era of Dickens' Oliver Twist.
+The cooperative mass movement, however, is born at the same time as industrial capitalism, during the era of Dickens' Oliver Twist.

 In 1815, the British government's debt reaches a high of £1b at the end of the Napoleonic Wars.